xcomfan/xcomfan.github.io/go/types/strings.md

 ```go
 rawString := `This is a raw string literal.
 It can contain any character except backticks.`
 ```

-## Zero value for stings

-The zero value for stings is the empty string `""`.

 ## Concatenating Strings